nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

 _[Video source](https://www.youtube.com/watch?v=uAlp2VuZZPY&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=53)_

-We can make SQL queries with Spark with `spark.sqll("SELECT * FROM ???")`.
+We can make SQL queries with Spark with `spark.sql("SELECT * FROM ???")`.
 SQL expects a table for retrieving records, but a dataframe is not a table, so we need to ***register*** the dataframe as a table first:

 ```python
 df_trips_data.registerTempTable('trips_data')